Kyrd0x/mini-rack/README.md

 ### Future plans

-My next move will be to add a 4th node to the cluster, with way more compute power when I will need it.
+My next move will be to add a 4th node to the cluster, with way more compute power, when I will need it.
+I might be able to fit it next to the Protectli actually.\
-Later plans are to build a second mini-rack with builtin NAS at least, the rear RJ45 is already waiting for the extension.
+Later plans are to build a second mini-rack with builtin NAS & Mini ITX at least, the rear RJ45 is already waiting for the extension.

 ### Ressources